-- 13 A net overspend of £2m is forecast primarily due to children's social care. - The placements budgets are predicted to overspend by a total of £2,054k in 2020/21.
-This includes variances of £672k on Fostering (including Independent Fostering Agencies), £219k on adoption and other allowances and £943k on Out of City Placements.
+- 14 A net overspend of £2.5m is forecast primarily due to children's social care. - The placements budgets are predicted to overspend by a total of £3,025k in 2020/21.
+This includes variances of £692k on Fostering (including Independent Fostering Agencies), £461k on adoption and other allowances and £1,128k on Out of City Placements.
 The fostering projection is based on all local foster carer positions being filled, so where a child reaches 18 or a foster placement ends, then it is assumed that this is filled.
-The IFA and Out of City Placement projections have taken account of the placements expected to end in 2020/21, with a further reduction expected in 2021/22.

-- The number of Looked After Children in York has increased significantly in the past 12 months.
-The Looked After Children population had been stable for a number of years, in the range 190-210 at any one time however on appointment the new Directorate Management Team identified unsafe drift and delay for some children in the system.
+The IFA and Out of City Placement projections have taken account of the placements expected to end in 2020/21, with a further reduction expected in 2021/22. - The number of Looked After Children in York has increased 16 significantly in the past 12 months.
+The Looked After Children population had been stable for a number of years, in the range 190-210 at any one time (this was significantly below statistical neighbour and national average) On appointment the new Directorate Management Team identified unsafe drift and delay for some children in the system.
 This was subsequently identified by Ofsted and corrective action has led to significant recalibration in the system.
 For example in October 2018 there were only 4 individual children in care proceedings.
-There are now 56 sets of proceedings on 94 individual children in place.
-Whilst the recalibration of the system has led to an increase of children in care, children are safer as a result and work now is being done to safely reduce numbers to acceptable levels. - At the time of this monitor the Children & Young People in Care (CYPIC) number is 282 and within the next 3 years 24.8% of these will leave local authority care.
+As at the end of September 2020 there were 55 sets of proceedings on 93 individual children in place.
+Whilst the recalibration of the system has led to an increase of children in care, children are safer as a result and work now is being done to safely reduce numbers to acceptable levels.
+We have recently had an external review of our multi agency safeguarding hub (the front door to children's social care services) which has confirmed that decision making and thresholds are now appropriate. - At the time of this monitor the Children & Young People in Care (CYPIC) number is 285 and within the next 3 years 24.8% of these will leave local authority care.
 A Reducing Service Costs Board has been established in Specialist Services chaired by the Assistant Director which will review arrangements to reduce CYPIC numbers safely, the effectiveness and impact of the Edge of Care Service, current Family Group Conference activity and progress on foster care recruitment.
-In addition a Strategic Overview of Permanence Group has been established, chaired by the Assistant Director to monitor the new Permanence Strategy through tight oversight of children with a plan of permanence and ensuring rigorous use of trackers in order to prevent delay and manage demand in the system. - 17 A Track and Challenge exercise is also being undertaken on all young people in high cost residential placements which will also ensure education and health costs contributions where applicable are met.
-A Pathway for funding will be set up to include Health and Continuing Care funding.
-Children in residential are also being reviewed and those who need to be assessed with a view to returning nearer to York or 52 week placements in residential school to reduce to 38 are assessed.
+In addition a Strategic Overview of Permanence

+Group has been established, chaired by the Assistant Director to monitor the new Permanence Strategy through tight oversight of children with a plan of permanence and ensuring rigorous use of trackers in order to prevent delay and manage demand in the system.